RPegoud/RPegoud.github.io/content/publications/syllabus/index.md

 ---
-title: 'Syllabus: Portable Curricula for Reinforcement Learning Agents'
+title: 'Syllabus: Portable Curricula for Reinforcement Learning Agents (Outstanding Paper Award)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here